 While frozen fruit bars are refreshing on a hot day, sometimes you want a treat with a touch more sophistication.
 A sweet chocolate shell adds just the right amount of richness to the tart sorbet inside, without the addition of dairy.
 For truly homemade bars, make your own raspberry sorbet.

-What to buy: Professional pastry chefs use a type of chocolate known as couverture, which sets up nicely because it contains more cocoa butter than regular chocolate.
+Professional pastry chefs use a type of chocolate known as couverture, which sets up nicely because it contains more cocoa butter than regular chocolate.
 The only trick is, you need to temper it.
-For this recipe, we used E. Guittard 61% Cacao Semisweet Chocolate Wafers or E. Guittard 72% Cacao Bittersweet Chocolate Wafers, which can be found at specialty grocery stores or online.
+For this recipe, we used E. Guittard 61% Cacao Semisweet Chocolate Wafers; they can be found at specialty grocery stores and online.

 In our experience, it’s best to either avoid tempering chocolate on a hot day or work in an air-conditioned space.
 Chocolate behaves best at a room temperature between the mid-60s and low 70s.
 Also, chocolate stays in temper for only a short time, so have everything ready to go and work quickly.